Operations Manager Skills

 Hitting all the top job requirements with your skills list will help you rank highly for a keyword search within an applicant tracking system.
 But don’t stop there.
 Add context for every skill elsewhere in your work experience.
 If a recruiter is excited by leadership in your skills section, the first thing they’ll do is skim your work experience to figure out when, how, and how much you used that skill.

-Highlight skills and achievements in your work experience section
+Highlight skills and accomplishments in your work experience section

-As an operations manager, you must emphasize your skills and achievements in the work experience section of your resume.
+As an operations manager, you must emphasize your skills and accomplishments in the work experience section of your resume.
 This will make you stand out to potential employers and show them you possess the expertise they seek.

 Instead of saying,